maxdemaio/my_open_source_cs/README.md

 # my_open_source_cs
 My open source curriculum to learn CS.

-This is a curated list of free courses from reputable universities that satisfy the same requirements as an undergraduate Computer Science degree, minus general education.
+This is a curated list of free courses and resources from reputable universities that satisfy the same requirements as an undergraduate Computer Science degree, minus general education.

 ## Computer Science Basics / Programming